H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 **How it works:**

 1. The main brain calls `jarvis-ollama:11434/api/embeddings` with model `all-minilm:latest` and the user query as prompt, receiving a 384-dimensional embedding vector.
-2. The embedding is used to query the `autonomous_learner` ChromaDB collection (21,181+ items as of March 18, 2026; growing ~288/day).
+2. The embedding is used to query the `autonomous_learner` ChromaDB collection (21,181+ items as of March 18, 2026 baseline; resuming ~288/day accumulation after April 1, 2026 repair — see §7.2.0.1).
 3. The 5 most semantically similar community interaction records are retrieved.
 4. The retrieved memories are prepended to `enhanced_message` before the 21-LLM ensemble.
 ```python
 import httpx